rusty-labs/thermal-mechanical-camera/README.md

  The output bmp image is written to the MicroSD card.

 Hardware requirements:
- 1. Metallized mirror - "Survival Solar Lighter".
+ 1. Metallized, parabolic mirror - "Survival Solar Lighter".
  2. 3D printed mounts for motors
  3. Two stepper motors - 28byj-48, these motors will be used as bipolar motors.
  4. Two motor controllers based on L293D.